anderskd12/anderskd12/README.md

 ---

-> "Great data engineering isn't just about moving data — it's about making it meaningful."
+> "Great data engineering isn't just about moving data — it's about making it meaningful. "

 Thanks for stopping by! ⭐️